What is mindfulness?

-Feel Better Now: Skills for Managing Anxiety and Sadness (FREE)
+Feel Better Now: Learning how to Cope with Anxiety and Depression (FREE)

 This 4 week workshop is held in room 334 of the Student Services Building

-This 1 hour workshop includes 4 modules that are covered over the course of 4 weeks.
-Modules can be attended in any order, as well as repeated.
+The workshop series includes a set of 4 modules that are covered over the course of 4 weeks.
+It is highly recommended that participants start attending the workshop at module 1, but the modules may be attended in any order, as well as repeated.
 Participants will learn a variety of effective and practical skills they can use to manage anxiety, decrease sadness, and increase focus.
-Feel Better Now is open to students of the U and you do not need to be a UCC client to attend.
-Workshops will repeat from module 1 on the weeks of February 27th and April 3rd.
-All participants need to register online before attending,
+See this overview for more information about the content covered and the dates/times of each workshop.
+Feel Better Now is open to students of the U (iuncluding those not taking course credits over summer sessions) and you do not need to be a UCC client to attend.
+All participants must register online to attend.

 Mindful Approach to Work-Life Balance Workshop